ENCODE-DCC/pyencoded-tools/ihec/README.md

 * `./RefEpi_updater.py create`

   This script looks for released core (H3K27me3, H3K36me3, H3K4me1, H3K4me3, H3K27ac, H3K9me3) reference epigenome experiments which don't belong to any current reference epigenomes.
-If find, it will list them out with relevant info so that wranglers can create new referenc epigenomes based on that.
+If found, it will list them out with relevant info so that wranglers can create new referenc epigenomes based on that.
 You do want to run `update` to check if there are other experiments to be added to these new reference epigenomes.

 * `./RefEpi_updater.py update`

-  This script will go through all released reference epigenome relevant experiments and output a big table with one row describing experiments currently in each reference epigenomes and the next row below it describing candidate experiments which can be put into corresponding reference epigenomes. wranglers need to go through this table carefully to decide what should be updated.
+  This script will go through all released reference epigenome relevant experiments and output a big table with one row describing experiments currently in each reference epigenomes and the next row below it describing candidate experiments which can be put into corresponding reference epigenomes.
+Wranglers need to go through this table carefully to decide what should be updated.
 After updates if any, you do want to run `find-controls` to update controls in reference epigenomes.
 For example, when a ChIP experiment is replaced, its control in the same reference epigenome also needs to be updated.

 * `./RefEpi_updater.py find-controls`